 I went 42 weeks with my pregnancy and was pretty miserable by the end of it, but still did lots of walking - and then lunges and stairs to try to induce labor naturally.
-Unfortunately, that didn't work for me!
-You can read all about my pregnancy workouts and my birth story.
+Unfortunately, that didn't work for me! :-) You can read all about my pregnancy workouts.
 When it came to workouts during pregnancy, I always listened to my body.
-If something was too taxing or draining, I’d stop.
-All the workouts I did actually gave me energy, and I feel like they helped me prepare physically and even mentally for childbirth.”
+If something was too taxing or draining, I'd stop.
+All the workouts I did actually gave me energy, and I feel like they helped me prepare physically and even mentally for childbirth."

 What was your timeline for getting back into exercise after Gwen was born?

 "After a few weeks, I began to be able to walk a little and gradually built up distance.
 Around four weeks, I began doing some strength training and jogging just a little, plus some yoga.
 Around five weeks, I started doing lunges and squats and jogging farther, plus some upper-body strength work with dumbbells at home.
 And now, at six weeks, I'm cleared to do anything that feels good for my body!"

 How has the busier schedule affected your healthy eating habits?